seng438-winter-2023/seng438-a3/seng438-a3-team_number.md

 | testNegativeValueLowerBound()       | {4}     | {(1,3,4)}   |
 | testNegativeValueUpperBound()       | {4}     | {(1,3,4)}   |

-For the expandToInclude() method, we got a 100% coverage from the test cases and it also shows in the coverage calculation.
-Since we had 100% coverage, we had no in feasible cases.

 CU = 9, PU = 9
-Coverage = (CU / PU) x 100%
-Coverage = 100%

 #### Data Utilities Class